List of unproduced Image Comics projects: Wanted 2

 In a 2011 Q&A, producer Jim Lemley said that "Wanted 2 sounds like it will not happen any time soon if at all".
 That same year, James McAvoy said, regarding the sequel: "I think the studio is keen to make it, and we really want to make it, but we want to make it if it's right and when it's right, and that might not be ever".
 McAvoy also expressed interest in a sequel focusing on a character other than Wesley.
 Universal later brought Wanted screenwriters Michael Brandt and Derek Haas to write the sequel, which Haas described as happening "right after the events that just happened; it'll pick up Wesley a few years later and go back in for another round", while also being "Fox-less and loom-less".
 Haas would later detail that the script featured a new female protagonist, who Wesley would recruit "sort of in the Fox role".
 Bekmambetov declared during the interviews for Abraham Lincoln: Vampire Hunter that after many years of indecision as the Wanted sequel stalled in development, he proposed an idea to the screenwriters wherein the plot followed Wesley while featuring "a great twist".

 McAvoy declared that since he "had a blast making the first Wanted", he would make a sequel regardless of the quality of the script; however, he also acknowledged that the extended time the film spent in development "suggests to me that they're not finding it very easy to come up with a story that they're passionate about, so we'll have to wait and see".
 In 2014, McAvoy acknowledged that a potential sequel has been in the talks, saying he "had a couple of versions of script thrown my way" while adding that Universal is still waiting for the right screenplay.

+In June 2020, Bekmambetov expressed renewed interest in a sequel, perhaps as a computer screen film because "I cannot imagine an assassin in today's world would run with a gun.
+Why?
+He will use drones, he will use computer technology, probably."